-Prerequisites: DANC M20A Class Hours: 1 lecture, 2 activity Provides creative, free environment and encourages expressive dance movements for enjoyment, communication and performance.
-May be taken four (4) times for credit.
+Provides creative, free environment and encourages expressive dance movements for enjoyment, communication and performance.
+May be taken for a total of four (4) times for credit.
 Applies to Associate Degree.
 Transfer credit: CSU; UC

-DANC M20C -- 1.5 Units Free Dance/Improvisation III
+DANC M20C -- 1.5 Units

-Prerequisites: A beginning dance class Class Hours: 1 lecture, 2 activity Encourages creation of appropriate movement responses to express ideas and feelings.
+Free Dance/Improvisation III Prerequisites: A beginning dance class

+Encourages creation of appropriate movement responses to express ideas and feelings.
 Provides various stimulus situations to develop organic, spontaneous dance responses.
-May be taken four (4) times for credit.
+May be taken for a total of four (4) times for credit.
 Applies to Associate Degree.
 Transfer credit: CSU; UC